SFPC/sfpc.github.io/_people/ida-benedetto.md

 website: http://uncommonplaces.com
 place: New York, USA
 ---

-Ida Benedetto is a Brooklyn-based media strategist and experience designer.
-She believes in storytelling, empathy, and adventure.
-Ida co-founded Wanderlust Projects.
-Wanderlust makes experiences in places you aren’t supposed to be, with a focus on the transformative power of intimacy, transgression, location, and generosity.
-Her work has been praised in The New Yorker, The Atlantic, and O Estado de S. Paulo.
+Ida Benedetto is an experience designer and strategist who provokes new insight through adventure and play.
+Major projects include the Night Heron Speakeasy and Starbuck’s National Anti-Bias Conversation.
+She has researched the design of transformative social experiences by comparing sex parties, funerals, and wilderness trips.
+Her work has been featured in Businessweek, The New York Times, Fast Company, NPR, and The New Yorker.
+She is a Senior Experience Designer at SYPartners in New York City.